egor-demidov/libgran/Writerside/topics/Example-simulation.md

    models: `binary_force_functor_container` for binary forces and `unary_force_functor_container` for unary forces.
 Each container template accepts the primary field type, real-valued scalar type, and a variadic list of force model types as template arguments.
 Since we do not intend to use any unary force models in this simulation, we created an empty unary force container.
-Finally, we specialzed the `granular_system` template, which accepts primary field type, real-valued scalar type, integrator type, step handler type, binary force container, and unary force container as template arguments.
+Finally, we specialized the `granular_system` template, which accepts primary field type, real-valued scalar type, integrator type, step handler type, binary force container, and unary force container as template arguments.